IDinsight/aaq_core_template/load_testing/README.md

     INBOUND_CHECK_TOKEN=
     ```

-3. Create a `data/` folder in the repo root and place the CSV containing validation messages inside (e.g. for MomConnect, use `validation_khumo_labelled_aaq.csv`)
+4. Create a `data/` folder in the repo root and place the CSV containing validation messages inside (e.g. for MomConnect, use `validation_khumo_labelled_aaq.csv`)

-4. Set config parameters in `locust_config.json`.
-This file will be pre-filled but can be modified.
+5. Config file examples are provided in the `configs/` folder.
+Either alter parameters in pre-existing files or make your own.

+    Use `locust_config_complete.json` to run the full suite of load-testing experiments (Caution: Slow).

     See [config](#config-and-experiment-types) section below for details on how this file is formatted.

-5. Run the main script.
+6. Run the main script.

     ```console
     python main.py